cyekov/Obfvious/README.md

 * You cannot cross compile (you can’t build a Windows clang on a non-Win machine)

 ## Obfvious on \*nix systems
 There is nothing preventing Obfvious from working on Linux and Mac distributions.
-It shoudl work just fine, I just didn't get around to testing it.
+It should work just fine, I just didn't get around to testing it.

 ## Status & Contributing